 A great sunset/photo spot is the Alameda del Tajo.
 In the late afternoon we head off to a restored 16th century convent which has been converted into a bodega for a prestigious organic boutique winery.
 Here you will taste the smooth reds that the winery now produces.

 Meals - B

 After leaving Ronda, we descend to the coast via a beautiful drive and reach the border between Spain and Gibraltar.
 Known as "he Rock", Gibraltar is a British colony that clings to a steep, rugged rock.
 Situated at the entrance to the Mediterranean Sea, Gibraltar has maintained a commanding and important military presence throughout history.
-We take a guided tour around this quirky but fascinating town and enjoy a typical English lunch - while enjoying the Spanish sun.
+We take a guided tour around this quirky but fascinating town and then you are free to explore and have lunch where you like.